 - : You don’t have a lot of spell slots to power this, and ideally your weapon attacks are strong enough that this isn’t a must-have.

 The Bloodrager really has all that it needs, and gains a lot of excellent abilities as you increase in level.
 Unless you have some specific concept in mind, there isn’t really a reason to multiclass.
 However, prestige classes can offer some interesting options.

-- Dragon Disciple: Dragon disciple is a hard option for most of the characters who would qualify it because it gives up a bunch of spellcasting to emphasize numerical increases which mostly work in melee combat.
-However, the Bloodrager thrives in melee combat and spellcasting is only a secondary concern, to Dragon Disciple has a lot to offer.
+- Dragon Disciple: Dragon Disciple is a hard option for most of the characters who would qualify it because it gives up a bunch of spellcasting to emphasize numerical increases which mostly work in melee combat.
+However, the Bloodrager thrives in melee combat and spellcasting is only a secondary concern, so Dragon Disciple has a lot to offer.
 Dragon Form is especially good since you’re already well-suited to melee combat.